Photo: P Chester

 The construction of D7523 started with the main support frames being laid during early 1964, delivery to the Nottingham area occurring in January 1965.
 The locomotive remained a Midland Region based machine throughout its career which ended with withdrawal on 19 March 1987, being one of the last locomotives of the class in service.
 The engine was fitted with air brakes (making it dual braked) during a routine overhaul in 1978.

-D7523 was officially withdrawn at midday on 19/03/1987 at Crewe, on 23/03/87 it was sent along with several other locomotives to Vic Berry's scrap yard in Leicester.
-Normally the processing of scrap loco's and dumping them on the 'pile' only took a few days but for some reason D7523 (or 25173 as she was) lingered and on 13/09/87 left the yard again and returned to Crewe works for repairs.
+D7523 was officially withdrawn at midday on 19th March 1987 at Crewe and was immediately sent, along with several other locomotives, to Vic Berry's scrap yard in Leicester.
+Normally the processing of scrap loco's and dumping them on the 'pile' only took a few days but for some reason D7523 (or 25173 as she was) lingered and on 13th September that year, 25173 left the yard again and returned to Crewe works for repairs.
 This was unexpected as all of the class had been officially withdrawn in March 1987.
 Over the following two years the loco alternated between Crewe works and Berry's yard, each time it visited Crewe it received further repairs.
-Finally on 01/06/1989 the locomotive that refused to be scrapped left Crewe and headed for the Dean Forest Railway and into preservation.
+Finally on 1st June 1989 the locomotive that refused to be scrapped left Crewe and headed for the Dean Forest Railway and into preservation.
 D7523 spent 15 years in service at the West Somerset Railway, proving to be a useful engine for both light passenger and engineering trains, being maintained to a very high standard by the Diesel Electric Preservation Group at Wiliton, before coming to Epping Ongar Railway in September 2011.